Modal

 The open/close state of the modal can be animated with a transition component.
 Este componente debe respetar las siguientes condiciones:

-• Have an in prop.
-This corresponds to the open / close state.
+prop.
+This corresponds to the open / close state. - Call the

-• Call the onEnter callback prop when the enter transition starts.
+callback prop when the enter transition starts. - Call the

 Modal has built-in support for react-transition-group.